Perl-Apollo/Corinna/README.md

 If you won’t support Corinna because your personal favorite feature isn’t in the MVP, I don’t know what to say to that.
 You, like everyone else, will be able to lobby for that feature.

+# DEDICATION

+This project is dedicated to the memory of both Jeff Goff and David Adler, two Perl developers who also loved Raku and worked to create a better language.
+They were both wonderful people and will be missed.